meenank/M1_C_General_quiz/3_Implementation/readme.md

 ## This is implementation of code

-run the code with gcc compiler either in vscode/dev-c++ to participate in the quiz.
+run the code with gcc compiler either in vscode/dev-c++ to convert among different number systems .